dboudro/baskets.io/README.md

 ### What is Baskets?
 Baskets helps you organize your life by creating beautiful visualizations of your life data.
-Use your everday technology (Smartphones, Fitbit, Mint.com, etc.) to create visual summaries of your life.
+Use your everyday technology (Smartphones, Fitbit, Mint.com, etc.) to create visual summaries of your life.
 We hope to connect with many services--allowing users to track their health, finances, education, and more.